SungJJinKang/std_find_simd/README.md

 ## Requirement

-- iterator's value type should be scalar type
+- iterator's value type should be scalar type and type size of it should be 1 or 2 or 4 or 8
 - iterator should be random access iterator
 - require avx2 option
 - require c++ 11